skal111/container-aws-node-ng/README.md

 Builds an Alpine docker image based on

-- node:22-alpine
+- node:24-alpine

 Which contains the following

-- Angular CLI (19.x)
+- Angular CLI (20.x)
-- AWS CDK CLI
+- AWS CDK CLI (latest)
-- Chromium

 ## Pipeline

-The image is automatically built every month (on the very first day) and pushed to Docker Hub (decobuddy/node-ng:22-alpine-19)
+The image is automatically built every month (on the very first day) and pushed to Docker Hub (decobuddy/node-ng:24-alpine-20)